Rohithv07/Docker/README.md

 * `kubectl create secret generic <secret_name> --from-literal key=value`

 * `kubectl get secrets` - to get the list of created secrets

+### LoadBalancer

+* Legacy way of getting network traffic into a cluster

+### Ingress

+* Exposes a set of services to the outside world

+* So we sets up config as Ingress routing rules to get traffic to services and feed to kubectl

+* Then a controller for our ingress in created

+* After that a pod running nginx that handles routing in generated

+* `minikube addons enable ingress`

+* `minikube dashboard` :- to open up the minikube dashboard in the default browser